amirfhg/patent_embeddings/README.md

 # Interpret Innovation Trends (using RAG)

-# Predict Market Reaction to Patent Grant
+# Patent Alignment with Trends